rickeycarter/mueRelativeRisk/cran-comments.md

 * This is a new release.

+* (Revised Submission) The package description and title statement were revised as requested.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.